aiplanethub/mini-bootcamp-explainable-ai/model-interpretation-strategies/1500-Model Interpretation Strategies.md

 This increases people’s trust in these models since its decision policies are easier to understand.

-However, if you talk to data scientists solving real-world problems in the industry, they will tell you that **due to the inherent high-dimensional and complex nature of real-world datasets, they often have to leverage machine learning models, which might be non-linear and more complex**, which are often impossible to explain using traditional methods (ensembles, neural networks).
+However, if you talk to data scientists solving real-world problems in the industry, they will tell you that **due to the inherent high-dimensional and complex nature of real-world datasets, they often have to leverage machine learning models, which might be non-linear and more complex**, which are often impossible to explain using traditional methods (ensembles, neural networks, etc.).

 Thus, data scientists spend a lot of their time trying to improve model performance but, in the process, trying to strike a balance between model performance and interpretability.